StephRP12/Python-Game-Project/README.md

 particular decision has triggered another action.
 The user could win, lose, restart, or have a setback and have to make up to 3 additional choices.
 At the end, the game will determine the user's fate based on the choices made.
 The game was implemented using Python and runs in the terminal.

+The test file was only for testing purposes while coding and isn't necessary to review.